 For the XML-RPC access the IP address of the configuration master node has to be used.
-Also the app_xmlrpc application has to be enabled for the particular interface.
 The XML-RPC is accessible by default on port 1443.

 The XML-RPC interface is self documented via function rpc.help().
 When the function is called without any argument it prints list of all available function.
-When function name is given as an argument to this function $(rpc.help(<function\ name>))$ it will return detailed help of the specified function.
+When function name is given as an argument to this function (rpc.help(<function name>)) it will return detailed help of the specified function.